 A specialized bodily structure where neurons are concentrated and which functions as a receptor: The eyes, ears, tongue, nose, and skin are well-known sense organs

-The sense organs are used to gain information about the surroundings: There are many small sense organs in the skin; including, pain, temperature, and pressure sensors, contributing to the sense of touch.
+The sense organs are used to gain information about the surroundings: There are many small sense organs in the skin, including pain, temperature, and pressure sensors, that contribute to the sense of touch.

 , more senseless, most senseless

-1. Descriptive of a condition in which someone is unaware of what is going on; a meaningless situation: The city has been experiencing too many senseless acts of violence by criminal gangs.
+1. Descriptive of a condition in which someone is unaware of what is going on; referring to a meaningless situation: The city has been experiencing too many senseless acts of violence by criminal gangs.

-2. Pertaining to a person who has been hurt badly and is unconscious: Gertrude was in a senseless condition when she slipped and hit her head against the door frame of her bedroom.
+2. Pertaining to a condition of a person who has been hurt badly and is unconscious: Gertrude was in a senseless condition when she slipped and hit her head against the door frame of her bedroom.